Is Your Website Invisible to AI Search Engines?

 By Digital Strategy Force

 Most websites are completely invisible to AI search engines and their owners have no idea.
-The DSF AI Visibility Diagnostic provides a six-checkpoint framework for determining whether your website can be found, understood, and cited by Google Gemini, ChatGPT, Perplexity, and Copilot as an authoritative source.
+The DSF AI Visibility Diagnostic provides a six-checkpoint framework for determining whether your website can be found, understood, and cited by Google Gemini, ChatGPT, Perplexity, and Copilot as an.

 The Invisible Website Problem

 Most websites are completely invisible to AI search engines — and their owners have no idea.
+This guide from Digital Strategy Force breaks down is your website invisible to ai into actionable steps that any team can implement.
 Google Gemini, ChatGPT, Perplexity, and Microsoft Copilot are now answering the commercial queries that used to drive traffic to your site, but they are citing your competitors instead of you.
 The disconnect is stark: a website can rank on page one of traditional Google search results while being entirely absent from AI-generated answers to the same queries.
 Traditional SEO visibility and AI search visibility are separate systems with separate requirements, and most businesses are optimized for only one.

 The DSF AI Visibility Diagnostic provides a six-checkpoint framework for determining whether your website is visible, partially visible, or entirely invisible to AI search platforms.
 Each checkpoint tests a specific technical or structural requirement that AI models use when selecting sources for citation.
 Failing even one checkpoint can make the difference between being cited as an authority and being ignored entirely.